-The new rule authorizing 24-month STEP OPT extension will go into effect
+The new rule authorizing 24-month STEP OPT extension went into effect on

-you may apply to add 7 months to your STEM OPT period on or after May
+you could apply to add 7 months to your STEM OPT period on or after May

 10, 2016 as long as you have at least 150 days of valid employment authorization

 remaining on the date you properly file your new Form I-765.